55I. Batman: Dark Victory #4, Part 2 by Jeph Loeb/Tim Sale (2000)

 –FLASHBACK: July 6.
 Dick attends Pop Haly’s funeral along with several of his friends, including ringmaster Stan Rutledge (as seen in Robin Annual #4).
 Afterward, Batman asks him about the funeral and updates him on the search for Tony Zucco, who is still in hiding.

-–FLASHBACK: July.
+–FLASHBACK: From Legends of the DCU #6.
+July.
 This single-panel from Legends of the DCU #6 shows Batman return to the Batcave after teaming-up with Superman on an unspecified case.
 Dick, awed, asks Bruce what the Man of Steel is like.

 August 1-September 5.
 Batman continues searching for Tony Zucco, roughing up some of Sal Maroni’s men in the process.
 In the Batcave, Dick complains to Alfred that he’s been training for nearly a month and is ready to hit the streets.
 Batman arrives and tells Dick that he’s got Zucco’s location.
 The Dark Knight and Dick then hunt down Zucco, who runs, revealing that Mario and Alberto Falcone are twins, before having a heart attack and passing out as ambulances arrive.
 Batman checks Zucco’s pulse and tells Dick that he’s dead.
 This is either a huge continuity error or Batman is blatantly lying, since we’ll see Zucco alive again down the road.
 I’d lean towards the latter—Batman wouldn’t want Dick still hellbent on revenge whilst in the middle of his training period.
 It’s a nasty lie, I’ll admit, but that’s just how it is.
+(Secret Origins Vol. 2 #13 shows Zucco’s downfall as well, but it differs from Dark Victory‘s version and therfore must be ignored.)
 On August 2, Two-Face is put on trial.
 Poison Ivy, Mr. Freeze, and Solomon Grundy interrupt the proceedings on behalf of Two-Face and the latter escapes with their help.
 At midnight, another of Gordon’s elite crime-fighting squad is murdered by the Hangman.
 On August 4, Scarecrow and an escaped Joker kidnap DA Janice Porter on behalf of Two-Face, who kills his lover without a bat of an eye.
 Two days later, Batman learns that Porter and Two-Face have been in cahoots the whole time.
 On August 20, Alberto Falcone learns that the “voice” he’s been hearing for months now belong to none other than the Calendar Man, messing with him because he’s been jealous of the attention Falcone got during the Holiday murders.
 Later, Batman and Gordon find Calendar Man, badly beaten and with Alberto’s electronic surveillance bracelet on him.
 Alberto and Sophia Falcone are both missing.
 On Labor Day, Dick solves the Hangman puzzle.
 Batman goes to the downtown Falcone penthouse and discovers the Hangman’s secret lair.
 The Hangman attacks, getting the better of the Dark Knight by slipping a noose around his neck from behind and hanging him off the balcony.
 Catwoman shows up to rescue Batman.

 September 5.
 Labor Day.
 Catwoman saves Batman from the noose of the Hangman and then they chat for a bit (the usual mean-spirited conversation with undertones of sexual tension).
 Batman returns to the Batcave and meets with Alfred and Dick.
 Dick has now been training for two months.